lidofinance/docs/docs/guides/ipfs.md

 #### IPFS.json
 We have a convention to store the latest CID for an app in the `ipfs.json` file in the project's root.

+### Release frequency
+Not every new release of our applications will be deployed to IPFS, only major releases or critical fixes.
+So we don't expect it to be often.
+This decision is made due to the numerous actions required to make an IPFS release, and also the fact that each new release will produce a new CID and will be available at the new address, which is inconvenient for users willing to always use the latest version of an application.

 ## Hash verification
 You may want to verify the authenticity and integrity of the application, deployed on IPFS.